wifinigel/wiperf/docs/README_WLANPi_Config.md

  ```
  After executing this command, the WLAN Pi will reboot in to the Wiperf mode.

-If you'd like to fip back from Wiperf mode, SSH to the WLAN Pi and execute:
+If you'd like to flip back from Wiperf mode, SSH to the WLAN Pi and execute:

 ```
  # performed as the wlanpi user